GreenHunter7/expressjs-exam-lets-build-twitter/README.md

 ### Problem 3.
 Parse tags (20 Points)

 Parse the message.
 All words starting with # should be considered tags.
-For example the message “Hello, Twitter!
-This is my #first #message in your system!” contains two tags – first and message.
+For example the message "Hello, Twitter!
+This is my #first #message in your system!" contains two tags – first and message.
 Each tag is unique and case-insensitive.
 Use space, ‘.’, ’,’, ‘!’ and ‘?’ as separators.

 ### Problem 4.
 Route /tag/{tagName} (10 Points)